NVIDIAGameWorks/Streamline/docs/ProgrammingGuideReflex.md

 ```

 > **IMPORTANT:**
-> The Reflex plugin includes two distinct functionalities: Reflex Low Latency and PC Latency (PCL) Stats.
-While the support for Reflex Low Latency is dependent on the GPU hardware, vendor, and driver version, **PCL Stats is supported on all GPU hardwares, vendors, and driver versions**.
-The plugin handles all such abstractions; As long as `sl::kFeatureReflex` is supported, the application should always make the same `slPCLSetMarker` and `slReflexSleep` calls without any explicit GPU hardware, vendor, and driver version checks.
+> Reflex involves two distinct plugins: Reflex Low Latency and PC Latency (PCL) Stats.
+While the support for Reflex Low Latency is dependent on GPU hardware, vendor, and driver version, **PCL Stats is supported on all GPU hardwares, vendors, and driver versions**.
+Both plugins handle all such abstractions; as long as `sl::kFeatureReflex` and `sl::kFeaturePCL` are supported, the application should always call `slReflexSleep` and `slPCLSetMarker`, respectively (without any explicit checks for user enablement, or GPU hardware/vendor/driver version).

 ### 3.0 CHECK REFLEX STATE AND CAPABILITIES